Mangrove-Web-Development/humanature/collections/_work/empathy-lab-professional-learning-community.md

 image: /uploads/humanature3-1.png
 client: Empathy Lab's Professional Learning Community
 year: '2020'
-description_text: >
+description_text: >-
-  We facilitated an unprecedented six-month-long professional learning community to drive meaningful change in Philadelphia on the topic of race, social equity, and inclusion (DEI) in the workplace.
-What was generated during Empathy Lab has since been brought to the local employment ecosystem through key stakeholder participants.
+  We led an unprecedented six-month-long professional learning community in Philadelphia that’s driven meaningful change around DEI, REI, and strategic human design in the workplace.
+Our curriculum offered stakeholder participants, including some of the region’s leading nonprofit and for-profit employers, a chance to collaborate on the future of work in ways that benefit the entire employment ecosystem.
 ---